Medical Assessor Code of Conduct

 Integrity

-a. not knowingly take advantage of or benefit from information, not publicly available, obtained in the course of performing their functions;
+- not knowingly take advantage of or benefit from information, not publicly available, obtained while performing their functions;

 Accountability and Transparency

-a. participate in performance evaluations conducted by the Commission;
+- participate in performance evaluations and engage with the performance framework delivered by the Commission;

-c. regularly review and evaluate their own performance and capacity.
+- regularly review and evaluate their own performance and capacity;

 Respect for Persons

-31. Medical Assessors are to conduct all interactions in the course of their functions in the Commission in a manner that is patient, courteous and respectful of all parties, interpreters, representatives, Commission staff and others with whom Medical Assessors have to deal.
+- Medical Assessors are to conduct all interactions during their functions in the Commission in a manner that is patient, courteous and respectful of all parties, interpreters, representatives, Commission staff and others with whom Medical Assessors must deal.

-b. communicating in a clear, plain manner so as to be understood by the parties;
+- communicating in a clear, plain manner to be understood by the parties;

-33. The Commission recognises the importance of fairness, dignity and respect for others in the workplace.
+- The Commission recognises the importance of fairness, dignity, and respect for others in the workplace.
 Each person in the workplace, including Commission staff, medical staff and Medical Assessors, should have a safe and secure place in which to work.
 The Commission does not tolerate inappropriate workplace behaviour, which includes bullying, harassment, sexual harassment, other forms of unlawful discrimination, vilification and violence.

 Privacy and Confidentiality